Special Education Millage Renewal

 • The millage renewal would preserve each school district’s general fund budget, which can be used for the educational needs of all students.
 Local districts would decide how best to use these funds.

-• Millage dollars stay local.
-Revenue from this renewal would be used to pay for services mandated for special education in: Ann Arbor, Chelsea, Dexter, Lincoln, Manchester, Milan, Saline, Whitmore Lake, Ypsilanti, and Washtenaw County’s 13 public school academies.
+• Millage dollars stay local: Revenue from this renewal would be used to pay for services mandated for special education in: Ann Arbor, Chelsea, Dexter, Lincoln, Manchester, Milan, Saline, Whitmore Lake, Ypsilanti, and Washtenaw County’s 13 public school academies.

 What would the renewal cost?